1N73RC3P70R/1N73RC3P70R/README.md

 <details>
   <summary><h4> Why does this page exist?<h4></summary>
     I know that at this time, there is not a lot to show here, but it shows that I am driven towards the goal of having a successful career in IT.
 I am willing to learn new things, and I am always willing to generate ideas on how to achieve more with less.
 Below are the tools I know, but I have decided not to include tools that I know just a bit of to get around but not enough to actually build something.
-    Also, here's a counter of how many views my Github page has, and a random quote:
+    Also, here's a counter of how many views my Github page has and a random quote:

 [![](https://visitcount.itsvg.in/api?id=1N73RC3P70R&icon=5&color=0)](https://visitcount.itsvg.in)